illegal migration bill – 7 reasons to reject the bill

 Only 6% of people that travelled across the channel in a small boat in 2022 claimed they were victims of modern slavery (or were referred as victims of modern slavery).

-7) The overwhelming majority of people who arrive across the Channel by boat and say they are victims of human trafficking are considered to have a legitimate claim by the Government’s own processes
+7) The overwhelming majority who arrive across the Channel by boat and say they are victims of human trafficking are considered to have a legitimate claim by the Government’s own processes

 85% of the 6% of people arriving in small boats in 2022 who were identified as potential victims of modern slavery received positive reasonable grounds decisions.